Farata/angular2typescript/README.md

 This is a repository for code samples for the upcoming book by Yakov Fain and Anton Moiseev <a href="https://manning.com/books/angular-2-development-with-typescript">Angular 2 Development with TypeScript</a>.

-All examples were upgraded to Angular 2 RC.4.
+All examples were upgraded to Angular 2 RC.4, but we're starting to upgrade to RC.5.
+If you see two directories that have the same name, but one of them has the rc4 suffix, this means that the other one was already upgraded to RC.5.
+For example, in chapter 2 you can find the angular-seed dir, which is an RC.5 version of the code.
+The angular-seed-rc4 contains the code sample that was used in MEAP V7.

  The video with a high-level code review of a sample Online Auction application that we gradually develop in the book is located at https://youtu.be/I809tajbVk4.

-In the latest version of the code we use the new new new router 3.0 Beta 2 and the new Forms API 0.2.0.

 Note the changes in the SystemJS config object in the angular-seed project in Chapter 2.
 Now we use minimized Angular bundles to lower the size of the app and the number of network requests during the app bootstrap.